Write clear and concise tests

 For more information, see Test context.

-Leverage the Momentic CLI
+Leverage the CLI

-The Momentic CLI enables teams to follow a standard developer workflow and offers the following features over Momentic Cloud:
+The CLI enables teams to follow a standard developer workflow and offers the following features over Momentic Cloud:

 • Seamlessly collaborate through your team’s existing source control system